ArasLabs/workflow-timeline/README.md

 ![screenshot](Screenshots/sample.png)
 *The "My Process Map" tab will display a timeline view of the new item's workflow process.*

+>Note: A bug currently prevents the process map from displaying immediately after a new My Process item is created.
+If the timeline doesn't appear as shown in the screenshot above, close and reopen the item.

 ### 2. Configure the View on Your ItemType

 The labs_WorkflowTimeline method can be reused for multiple ItemTypes.
 Once you've applied the project's code tree overlay and import package, follow the steps below to add a timeline view to your own ItemTypes.